-The road from Tung Chung on the north shore is plied regularly by the bus services and taxies – Lantau taxis are blue and are not allowed off the island; HK’s red taxies are not allowed over to the south side.
-The south coast is also well serviced by fast and cargo ferries from Central to Mui Wo,, and an excellent bus service along the coast to Tai O, up to Ngong Ping monastery and over to Tung Chung and the airport, check There are two hotels on South Lantau, the Silvermine Bay Hotel and the Tai O Heritage Hotel
+The road from Tung Chung on the north shore is plied regularly by the bus services and taxies – Lantau taxis are blue and are not allowed off the island while HK’s red taxis are not allowed over to the south side.
+The south coast is also well serviced by fast and cargo ferries from Central to Mui Wo, and an excellent bus service along the coast to Tai O, up to Ngong Ping monastery and over to Tung Chung and the airport.
+There are two hotels on South Lantau, the Silvermine Bay Hotel and the Tai O Heritage Hotel.

 Located at Lantau island, Hong Kong's largest island